-BIOL 1010 Introduction to Biology: The Evolution and Diversity of Life

-Co-requisite: BIOL 1020L.
-An introduction to the diversity of life on Earth with a special emphasis on ecological and evolutionary processes and relationships.

-BIOL 1020L Biodiversity Lab
+BIOL 1010 Introduction to Biology: The Evolution and Diversity of Life 3-0- 3 Co-requisite: BIOL 1020L.
+This course cannot be taken for credit toward the major in biology.
+An introduction to the diversity of life on Earth with a special en nphasis on ecological and evolutionary processes and relationships.
+BIOL 1020L Biodiversity Lab 0-2-1

 Co-requisite: BIOL 1010.
+This course cannot be taken for credit toward the major in biology.
 A laboratory course to accompany Biology 1010 emphasizing the diversity of life.

-BIOL 1030 Introduction to Biology: Organismal Biology

-Co-requisite: BIOL 1040L.
+BIOL 1030 Introduction to Biology: Organismal Biology 3-0-3 Co-requisite: BIOL 1040L.
+This course cannot be taken for credit toward the major in biology.
 An introduction to modern biology for the non-major with special emphasis on the processes involved in the development and maintenance of complex multicellular organisms.